lihbr/doc-linux-web-hosting-setup/README.md

 ```
 $ ssh-copy-id -i ~/.ssh/SSH_KEY_NAME root@SERVER_IP_ADDRESS
 ```
-It'll ask you for the account password (you can do the same to secure another account through PKA)
+It'll ask you for the account password (you can do the same to secure another account through PKA).

 Then you can log on you server easily using your private key, you can add multiple private key to one user so to check who can access a user with a private key just type:
 ```